-In 2018, CRKN merged with Canadiana.org, an organization dedicated to the preservation and access of Canada’s documentary heritage since its establishment in 1978.
-As a merged organization, CRKN will continue its core licensing activities for scholarly journal content, while expanding support for the digitization and preservation of, and access to, Canadian heritage content.
+In 2018, CRKN merged with Canadiana.org, an organization dedicated to the preservation and access of Canada’s documentary heritage since 1978.
+As a merged organization, CRKN continues its core licensing activities for scholarly journal content, while expanding support for the digitization and preservation of, and access to, Canadian heritage content.

 Through the services of Canadiana, CRKN is:

-- Offering digitization services for CRKN members, stakeholders, partners, and third-party clients
+- Offering digitization services for CRKN members, stakeholders, partners, and heritage organizations

 - Expanding the Canadiana collections with in-demand content